Legitimate Interest and the GDPR: a B2B Marketer's Guide

 PECR, however, applies to both marketing calls and emails.

-What are the implications for B2B marketers for not complying? 👮♀️
+What are the penalties for B2B marketers not complying?

-Fines for failing to comply can be incredibly hefty!
-Aksa told us:
+Fines for failing to comply with the GDPR can be incredibly hefty!

 “Enforcement action from regulators includes steep fines such as the £20M fine given to Experian in 2020, impact on internal procedures, and a loss of trust in the market.”